About Goshen Farm

-History of Goshen Farm
+Detailed History of Goshen Farm

 Henry Tydings purchased the house and the remaining 179 acres at auction.
-He had another structure, a small house which sat somewhere else on the property, moved up to the main house to serve as the kitchen.
+He had another structure, a small house that sat somewhere else on the property, moved up to the main house to serve as the kitchen.
 Although there are rumors of what this other little house was for, I believe it was probably built for one of Richard Gardner Sr.’s five sons.

-In 1911 Henry passed away and Mary purchased the farm from her half-siblings.
+In 1911 Henry passed away, and Mary purchased the farm from her half-siblings.
 She and “Carroll” ran a dairy farm there.
 Mary sold off 4 ½ acres of land to the St. Margaret’s Hunt Club (which is on Cape St. Claire Road and is a private residence now).
 She also sold off pieces of the farm to Dr. Hugh Hampton Young for the development of Cape St. Claire.

-The property changed hands several times, one of them being to Roland Edgar Bell (rumored to be a relative to Alexander Graham Bell’s).
+The Brices lived on the farm until approximately 1935.
+Around 1930, they built a small cottage for one of their sons.
+The property changed hands several times, one being to Roland Edgar Bell (rumored to be a relative to Alexander Graham Bell).
 He purchased the farm and lived there for approximately two years.
 He then sold the farm to Romeo and Mary Jondreaus.
-Due to an unfortunate accident the Jondreaus had to sell the farm, and this is when Dr. Morris Leon Radoff purchased it- around 1942.
+Due to an unfortunate accident, the Jondreaus had to sell the farm, which is when Dr. Morris Leon Radoff purchased it- around 1942.